nicohlr/ipychart/docs/docs/developer_guide/publish.md

 ## Python

 Publish the Python package to PyPI.
-For more info see the [official doc](https://packaging.python.org/tutorials/distributing-packages/).
+For more info on how to proceed, see the [official doc](https://packaging.python.org/tutorials/distributing-packages/).

 ```bash
 # clear dist/ from previous bundles